Loginistaken/Quantus-is-the-Latin-root-for-quantum-meaning-how-much/README.md

 Traditional digital computing is built on binary abstractions (0/1), while quantum computing focuses on qubits, entanglement, and probabilistic collapse.
 Both paradigms impose strict constraints: binary systems are limited in density and parallelism, while quantum systems face decoherence, scaling, and control challenges.

-Quantum Latin proposes a third path: **post-binary measurement computing**.
+This Quantum propsal introduces a third path: **post-binary measurement computing**.
 In this model, quantum phenomena are not preserved indefinitely but are **used, measured, stabilized, and resolved** into structured symbolic forms.
 Computation emerges not from isolated quantum states, but from the **grammar of how measured states are encoded, routed, and fused**.

-The name *Quantum Latin* reflects this intent:

-* *Quantum* — because the system exploits quantum-scale physical effects
-* *Latin* — because it defines a formal grammar of operations
-* *Quantus* — because measurement is the central verb of computation

 ---

 ## 2. Design Philosophy

-The foundational principle of Quantum Latin is:

-> *Non omnia sunt quanta — sed omnia mensurantur.*
 > Not everything is quantum — but everything is measured.

 Key philosophical commitments: